stephaniecrocker91/finalCapstone/README.md

 * * *

-This program was created as part of a capstone project with the Hyperion Dev Software Engineering bootcamp, so the concept is theirs.
-The orginal code was created by them.
-This included the intial creation of admin user, initial sample task, and a template main menu with no functionality.
-All functionality was then created by myself.
+This program was created as part of a capstone project with the Hyperion Dev Software Engineering bootcamp following a series of tasks to complete.
+The task was presented with a basic file with some code including: the intial creation of admin user, initial sample task, and a template main menu with no functionality.
+All functionality was then created by myself, following the criteria set in the project requirements.